carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

   $ opt -stats -mypassname < program.bc > /dev/null
   ... statistics output ...

+Note that in order to use the '``-stats``' option, LLVM must be compiled with assertions enabled.

 When running ``opt`` on a C file from the SPEC benchmark suite, it gives a report that looks like this: